changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-hadoop-r-server-compute-contexts.md

 <properties
-   pageTitle="HDInsight の R Server (プレビュー) の計算コンテキストのオプション | Microsoft Azure" description="HDInsight の R Server (プレビュー) でユーザーが使用できるさまざまなコンピューティング コンテキスト オプションについて説明します。" services="HDInsight" documentationCenter="" authors="jeffstokes72"
+   pageTitle="Compute context options for R Server on HDInsight (preview) | Microsoft Azure" description="Learn about the different compute context options available to users with R Server on HDInsight (preview)" services="HDInsight" documentationCenter="" authors="jeffstokes72"